 Lee Bracegirdle has held positions as principal horn in orchestras on 3 continents spanning more than 3 decades.
 His career as a composer began in 1998 as winner of the Kodaly Composers' Competition in Chicago, followed by numerous commissions and requests for new works from his orchestral colleagues.
 As a composer he is represented by the Australian Music Centre and since 2008 his compositions have been published by C.F.
 Peters.
 As a conductor he trained at Salzburg's Mozarteum and he now guest conducts in Australia and Latin America.
-At the beginning of 2018 he becomes Chief Conductor and Artistic Director of the Woollahra Philharmonic Orchestra and in 2020 he was named Honorary Musical Director of the Orquesta Sinfónica de Oriente in Santiago, Cuba.
+In 2018 he was appointed Chief Conductor and Artistic Director of the Woollahra Philharmonic Orchestra and in 2020 he was named Honorary Musical Director of the Orquesta Sinfónica de Oriente in Santiago, Cuba.
 He resides in Sydney, Australia.